Stability for the 3D Riemannian Penrose inequality: Introduction

-where $\nu = \frac{\nabla f}{|\nabla f|}$ and the integration is taken over regular set of $f$.
+where $\nu = \frac{\nabla u}{|\nabla u|_h}$ and the integration is taken over regular set of $u$.
 This formula is very similar to the mass inequality proved by \cite[Theorem 1.2]{BKKS'22}.
-One can follow the proof of \cite[Theorem 1.2]{BKKS'22} and employ the technique of integration over level sets of $f$ to control the integral in above inequality.
-This method was initially explored by \cite{Stern'22}, and there have been many other applications and generalizations in recent studies, including \cite{BHKKZ23, AMO21, AMMO22} and others.
-But by this argument, we can only get an integral inequality with a coarse upper bound.
-To obtain the final effective estimate, we study a weighted volume, and use the nonnegative scalar curvature conditions together with ODE comparison to prove a weighted volume comparison (c.f.
-Lemma \ref{vol-comp}), which finally implies the desired estimate.
-As a corollary, we also get a mass-area-capacity inequality (c.f.
-Proposition \ref{mass-area-capacity}).
+One can follow the proof of \cite[Theorem 1.2]{BKKS'22} and employ the technique of integration over level sets of $u$ to control the integral in the inequality above.
+This method was initially explored by \cite{Stern'22}, and there have been many other applications and generalizations in recent studies, including \cite{BHKKZ23, AMO21, AMMO22}, and others.
+In the proof, we will first use this method to obtain a preliminary integral inequality in Proposition \ref{f-prop}.
+Then, using a corollary of that inequality, we can finally derive the desired integral inequality as stated above.
+As a corollary, we also provide another proof of the mass-area-capacity inequality (cf. Theorem \ref{mass-area-capacity}), which was first proved in \cite{BM08}.

-Then by using the integral inequality of $f$, together with the techniques used in \cite{DS'23}, we are able to find a region $\mathcal{E} \subset \bar{M}^*$ with a small area boundary.
-In this region $\mathcal{E}$, the behavior of $|\nabla f|$ closely resembles the conformal factor in the Schwarzschild metric, and particularly $|\nabla f|$ is uniformly bounded.
-By Arzel\`{a}-Ascoli theorem, along the convergence of $(\mathcal{E}, h)$, we can take a limit of such $f$ and get a limit function $f_\infty$ defined on $\mathbb{R}^3$.
+Then, by using the integral inequality, together with the techniques used in \cite{DS'23}, we are able to find a region $\mathcal{E} \subset \bar{M}^*$ with a small-area boundary.
+In this region $\mathcal{E}$, the behavior of $|\nabla f|$ closely resembles the conformal factor in the Schwarzschild metric, and particularly, $|\nabla f|$ is uniformly bounded.
+By the Arzel\`{a}-Ascoli theorem, along the convergence of $(\mathcal{E}, h)$, we can take the limit of such $f$ and obtain a limit function $f_\infty$ defined on $\mathbb{R}^3$.
 However, it is not immediately clear whether $f_\infty$ is precisely the conformal factor in the Schwarzschild metric.
-To address this, we note that a favorable property of the pointed measured Gromov-Hausdorff convergence modulo negligible spikes, is that $f$ also converges to $f_\infty$ in the $W^{1,2}$-sense (c.f.
-Lemma \ref{weak-W12}).
+To address this, we note that a favorable property of the pointed measured Gromov-Hausdorff convergence modulo negligible domains is that $f$ also converges to $f_\infty$ in the $W^{1,2}$-sense (cf. Lemma \ref{weak-W12}).
 Therefore, the elliptic equations satisfied by $f$ are preserved in this convergence, and $f_\infty$ also satisfies an elliptic equation on $\mathbb{R}^3$.
-The fact that the area of the boundary $\partial \mathcal{E}$ converges to $0$ has been used essentially here.
-The elliptic equation satisfied by $f_\infty$ together with some growth conditions would imply the rigidity of $f_\infty$ (c.f.
-Section \ref{conv-equations}).
+The fact that the area of the boundary $\partial \mathcal{E}$ converges to $0$ has been essential here.
+The elliptic equation satisfied by $f_\infty$, together with the control on the gradient, would imply the rigidity of $f_\infty$ (cf. Section \ref{conv-equations}).